maksymiblue12/Minescript-Hud-Addon/docs/source/index.rst

 .. warning::
    This wiki is still under development!

-   If you find anything unclear, please create an `issue <https://github.com/maksymiblue12/Minescript-Hud-Addon/issues>`_ on github.
+   If you find anything unclear, please `fill out this google form <https://docs.google.com/forms/d/e/1FAIpQLSdu7E3htzYRKgDzWqmLsKmJvipLt042Wlo777EFCwW-H2KP1Q/viewform>`_.

 | **Minescript HUD Addon** is a Minecraft mod that enables scripts to render custom elements on the Minecraft HUD.
 | It extends `Minescript <https://modrinth.com/mod/minescript>`_ by providing additional functions for drawing **text**, **rectangles**, **items** and even **custom textures** directly on the screen.